arhaanb/teamimpulse/readme.md

     ```shell
     node app.js
     ```
-    You will find your website live on https://localhost:5000
+    You will find your website live on https://localhost:5000.
+To edit the frontend, edit files availaible in the views directory.
+To edit the contents of the confirmation email, edit the `email.hbs` file.
     _Note: You will have to run this command every time you make changes to the source code.
 To avoid this, you can install a package called nodemon - https://www.npmjs.com/package/nodemon.
 This will update the browser every time you save your files automatically._

 ## 🧐 What's inside?